 About Our Author: Vikki VanSickle

-Enter to Win a copy of Vikki's Book Teddy Bear of the Year!
+Thank you for entering our giveaway to win a copy of Vikki's book Teddy Bear of the Year.

-We have one copy of Vikki's book Teddy Bear of the Year courtesy of Tundra Books!
+We gave away one copy of Vikki's book Teddy Bear of the Year courtesy of Tundra Books!

-Participate in our giveaway by following us on Facebook commenting on our post: comment on this post by telling us where your favourite place to kick back and read is!
+Thank you to everyone for participating in our Facebook giveaway by commenting on our post: Telling us where your favourite place to kick back and read is!

 We’re super thrilled to have had Vikki VanSickle with us for an interview!
 Check out her answers to our questions.